Do Go On - 397 - Aviator Charles Kingsford Smith

 And Dave, you normally book a band for the after party?

-You're going to wish you were here.
+Yes, this week, you're going to wish you were here.

-We've got Incubus.
+We've got incubus.

 Oh.